 I loved this soup when I discovered it at the COMO Metropolitan Hotel on Park Lane.
-Part of the food offering designed by their in-house spa it was exactly what I needed for dinner moments before doing a sound bath for one of the #360 Me events hosted by Psychologies Magazine.
-Tomorrow I'll be doing an intro talk on Ayurveda before handing over to my friend Shaman Durek for a brilliant workshop to 'Know who you are' and I've requested this soup to be served again.
-I actually couldn't wait until tomorrow so I requested the recipe (which came in bulk quantities!) and tweaked it here so that you can enjoy a 2 person portion — to share - or all to yourself!
-Cumin is such a brilliant spice for warming the body, especially at this time of year and so is cinnamon which isn't actually in the original recipe but I was making this at a friend's house and totally mistook the cinnamon for ground cumin so both went in....
+Part of the food offering designed by their in-house spa, it was exactly what I needed for dinner moments before doing a sound bath for one of the #360 Me events hosted by Psychologies magazine.
+I loved this soup so much that I requested it to be served at an event I hosted with my friend Shaman Durek.
+I asked for the recipe (which came in bulk quantities!) and tweaked it here so that you can enjoy a 2-person portion — to share or all to yourself!
+Cumin is such a brilliant spice for warming the body, especially at this time of year, and so is cinnamon — which isn't actually in the original recipe — but I was making this at a friend's house and totally mistook the cinnamon for ground cumin, so both went in....
 Enjoy!

 - 1-2 tbs of ghee or coconut oil or butter

 - 320g beetroot (1 very large or 2 medium), cut into chunks

 - 1 medium red/white onion or half a leek, finely sliced

 - 1 tbs apple cider vinegar

 - 1 large garlic clove, peeled

 - 1/2 tsp cumin seeds (or ground cumin)

 - On a medium heat add the cumin seeds and lightly toast until just fragrant (if using the ground cumin keep a close eye that it doesn't burn), add the ghee, cinnamon and onion and saute on a gentle heat until translucent (if using butter, make sure it is a very low heat otherwise the butter can burn).